victoriacesar/victoriacesar/README.md

 <h3 align="left">Hi 👋, I'm Victória César</h1>
-<p align="center">I'm a frontend developer from Brazil, currently I'm still studying and improving old skills as well as new ones.<br>
+<p align="center">I'm a frontend developer from Brazil, currently studying and improving old skills as well as new ones.<br>
     One brick at a time! 🤘
 </h3>